For most pickleball players, drives are the first shot they learn to hit consistently well.

 - Shot No. 5 - Fifth Shot (made by serving team)

 Third and fifth shots are so critical in pickleball because they often determine whether the serving team will make it to the NVZ line.
-Which we know is important because getting to the line goes a long way to helping your team win matches.
+Getting to the line goes a long way toward helping your team win matches.

 A third-shot drive is excellent.
 Many players, including pros, often drive on the third shot.
 The reason it's a great shot, though, is because of player positioning.
 The double bounce rule dictates that the serving team must wait for the ball to bounce, and oftentimes, that means we are stuck close to the baseline as the return is coming our way.